-This Goat Cheese Tomato Tart is a wonderfully easy, show-stopper recipe.
-It’ perfect for summer entertaining and for using up in-season cherry tomatoes!
+This Irresistible Goat Cheese Tomato Tart is a wonderfully easy, show-stopper recipe.
+It’s perfect for summer entertaining and for using up in-season cherry tomatoes!

 Summertime is here and backyard gardens everywhere are teeming with home-grown tomatoes and basil!
 Going out back and picking produce for super is a simple joy I just love.
 Right now I have a ton of cherry tomatoes and basil growing.
 Luckily I came across this recipe for an easy tomato tart and I just knew I needed to try it!

 I am a sucker for goat cheese.
 While eating out if I see something with goat cheese in it, there’s a 99.9% chance I’ll order it.
 Please tell me I’m not alone in this!
 Where all my goat cheese lovers at?!

 This Goat Cheese Tomato Tart will easily become your go-to recipe for entertaining this summer or for an easy weeknight dinner!
 It’s easy to make, let me show you how!